 Brussels=beer, so it’s an obvious choice to write about brewers and a taproom.
 To be honest, it took me a while to find out about the existence of an actual Brussels Beer Project taproom.
 I kept seeing their awesome beers in bars and grocery stores, ordering my fair share of Grosse Bertha, one of their best-sellers.
 I eventually realised that they had an actual venue located in St-Catherine (of course, as that’s where anything trendy in Brussels is).

-What’s cool about the Brussels Beer Project is that their beers resemble the abbey dense traditional Belgium beers, but with a modern twist and are somewhat lighter – still no less delicious though.
+What’s great about the Brussels Beer Project is that their beers resemble the abbey-dense traditional Belgium beers, but with a modern twist and are somewhat lighter – still no less delicious though.
 Their beers are brewed right there on the premises and makes for an excellent postcard photo from BXL.